Dynamical ideals and the axiom of choice: Stratifying well-ordered choice

 For the boundedness, let $z\in X$ be an arbitrary point.
 Since $a$ is bounded below $z$, $z$ is an internal point or the right-hand endpoint of some interval $i\in U$.
 If $z$ is greater than all points $x_{in}$ for $n\in\gw$, then as these points do not have a supremum in $X$, the sequence $\langle x_{in}\colon n\in\gw\rangle$ is bounded below $z$, and so is the set $c$.
 If there is a number $n$ such that $z\leq x_{in}$, then $c\cap i$ below $z$ is the union of the sets $\gamma_k\cdot b_k$ for $k\in n$, each of which is bounded below $z$, so $c$ is bounded below $z$ again.
 The proof is complete. \end{proof}

-\begin{example} \cite[Model N21]{howard:ac} Let $\kappa$ be an uncountable regular cardinal.
-Let $X$ be a $\kappa$-branching tree, let $\Gamma$ be the group of all automorphisms of $X$ acting by application, and let $I$ be the ideal generated by well-founded subtrees of $X$ of cardinality smaller than $\kappa$.
-Then $\Gamma\acts X, I$ is a $\gs$-complete dynamical ideal.
-In the permutation model, $X$ witnesses the failure of DC, while the axiom of countable choice holds. \end{example}
+\begin{example} \cite[Model N21]{howard:ac} Let $\kappa$ be an infinite regular cardinal.
+Let $X$ be the structure $(\kappa^+)^{<\gw}$ ordered by reverse extension.
+Let $\Gamma$ be the group of all automorphisms of $X$ acting by application, and let $I$ be the ideal generated by well-founded subtrees of $X$ of cardinality at most $\kappa$.
+Then $\Gamma\acts X, I$ is a dynamically $\kappa$-complete ideal.
+In the permutation model, $X$ witnesses the failure of DC, while $\kappa$-choice holds. \end{example}